Zeioth/latencyflex2-installer/README.md

 [LatencyFlex2 for Proton installation guide](https://lfx2.ishitatsuy.uk/shim/building.html).

 ## HOW TO USE THE INSTALLER
-Copy paste this
+To install run
 ``` sh
 git clone git@github.com:Zeioth/LatencyFlex2-installer.git && cd ./LatencyFlex2-installer
 chmod +x ./install.sh && ./install.sh
 ```

-After the installation is completed, you can enable LatencyFlex on any of your installed Steam games by setting the next ENV VARS on the launch parameters of your game
+To enable it for an Steam game, set the next launch parameters

 ``` sh
 PROTON_ENABLE_NVAPI=1